 partnered and individual dance skills, with technical focus style specific techniques.

-Learn 'A' Dance sessions focus on specific dance styles - each session introduces the style basics, variations and 'rules of the dance'.
+Learn 'A' Dance sessions focus on specific dance styles - each session introduces the style basics, root patterns and simple variations.
+Here we learn the 'rules of the dance'.

 Bonnie Doon Community Hall